-“To be considered truly fit, you can’t neglect any of those athletic pillars,” says Trevor Thieme, Beachbody’s Senior Fitness and Nutrition Content Manager.
-“That’s why nearly every Beachbody program focuses on all of them, and why they’re all put to the test in each of the challenges below.”
+“To be considered truly fit, you can’t neglect any of those athletic pillars,” says Trevor Thieme, BODi’s executive director of fitness and nutrition content.
+“That’s why nearly every BODi program focuses on all of them, and why they’re all put to the test in each of the challenges below.”

 4 Tests to Find Your Fitness Level